Lake Michigan with kids

 Then we were in Ludington, and it was time to board the S.S.
 Badger car ferry, a coal-driven behemoth that’s been traversing the lake since 1953.

 The S.S.
 Badger car ferry crosses the lake between Manitowoc, Wis., and Ludington, Mich.

 Less than half the size of a Great Lakes ore boat, it’s still massive, and we watched in fascination as the gigantic anchor rattled up on oversized chains and the Badger slipped almost noiselessly out of the Ludington harbor.

 At first, we made like cruise-ship passengers, basking on deck chairs in the warm morning sun, but the air grew frigid as we sailed into the middle of the lake, and we fled inside.

 There, we joined the lounging masses, watching movies and playing a game of “Who Wants to Be a Badger Billionaire.’’

-Then we saw the candy-striped smokestacks of Manitowoc, and soon our Lake Michigan tour was over.
-We hated to say goodbye; we like our 10,000 little lakes, but there's nothing like a Great Lake.
+Then we saw the candy-striped smokestacks of Manitowoc.
+Our Lake Michigan tour was over, but we hated to say goodbye.

 Adjust time zone: If you're doing the tour clockwise, you'll have to set your watch ahead about half an hour after crossing the Michigan border at Menominee.